What do we do, if we are facing problems meeting deadlines in regard to inspections or certificates?

 No, seafarers traveling to Denmark with worthy purpose are excluded from the new rule with 10 days isolation upon arrival to Denmark.

 Seafarers resident in Denmark or holding a Danish residence permit are exempt from the mandatory isolation requirement if they enter Denmark after a signing on.
-It is a requirement that these persons are able to present a negative PCR test for COVID-19, which, at the time of entry, is no more than seven days old.
+It is a requirement that these persons are able to present a negative PCR test for COVID-19.

 Read more here